by Chris Blake

 Mold material

-One final difference: Most moldflow simulations do not take into account the specific properties of the mold material, unless a top-tier license is purchased.
+One final difference: Most moldflow simulations in CAE simulation software do not take into account the specific properties of the mold material, unless a top-tier license is purchased.
 By excluding this factor in lower level simulations, they run more quickly and are relatively more affordable to use.
 However, it also means those tools are not able to identify hot spots, nor can they guide injection mold cooling design.
 To be clear, that is not a shortcoming of other moldflow simulation tools, because that is not their intended use.

-As you can see, SimForm and advanced tools like Moldflow and MoldEx3D solve very different problems.
+As you can see, SimForm and advanced CAE simulation software tools like Moldflow and MoldEx3D solve very different problems.
 Moldflow, and similar solutions, are ideal for final validation of mold designs and detecting very advanced problems that even experienced designers would not see.
 While their simulations take more time and expense to use, customers trust them to produce highly accurate results.

 SimForm looks at simulation through a different lens.
 Mold designers can use SimForm autonomously, without waiting for external support, to accelerate the design process and enable rapid concept iterations that inform their decisions.
 The goal is not to generate final validations with high accuracy, but faster feedback at low cost and with minimal expertise.